Winter Grooming Tips for Dogs: How to Dry Your Dog After Snow & Ice Walks (UK Guide)

 How long should I spend drying my dog after snow exposure?

 Plan for 15-30 minutes depending on your dog's coat type and size.
-Double-coated breeds like Golden Retrievers need longer (20-30 minutes), while short-haired breeds like Whippets need less time (10-15 minutes).
-The key is ensuring complete dryness to prevent hypothermia and skin issues.
+Double-coated breeds like Golden Retrievers need longer (20-30 minutes minimum) as their dense undercoat traps moisture deep in the coat.
+Short-haired breeds like Whippets need less time (10-15 minutes) but shouldn't be rushed.
+Small breeds and puppies may dry quickly but need gentle handling to prevent chilling during the process.

 How do I safely remove ice balls from my dog's paws?